asciamanna/asciamanna.github.io/_drafts/remove-cross-team-dependencies.md

 This line of thinking comes from antiquated, non-Agile ideas that developers are fungible resources that can be moved between projects and teams.
-They are resources, a "head count" to be utilized by the organization.
+They are resources, a "head count," to be utilized by the organization.
 Agile attempts to dispel these myths and shed light on the fact that software teams are complex systems where team interaction is valued over perceived scheduling benefits.
 Having a team gel and trust each other will build much better